 M: 07788 857 092 | E: email@example.com

-I am a dog behaviourist, trainer and tutor and have been running my own full time practice in Norfolk for the last eleven years, working with owners and their pets in their own homes.
+I am a dog behaviourist, trainer and tutor and have been running my own full time practice for the last 15 years, working with owners and their dogs.

 I am a fully qualified CAPBT Companion Animal Practitioner (Level 4 and 5 Diplomas in both Principles and Practical Aspects of Companion Animal Behaviour and Training).
 I am also a full member of The Institute of Modern Dog Trainers (IMDT) and continue to maintain a rigorous programme of continued professional development for myself to ensure that I am up to date with all relevant methods and latest research.